dexter-morgan/ethical-hacking/README.md

 Next couple scripts are for website pen testing.
 Note: Use only on websites that you have permission to  test!

-15) Info Gathering    : Code for discovering subdomains for a site.
-Wordlist should be made available.
-You can tweak the code a bit and use it for path discovery on particular domains.
+15) Info Gathering    : Code for for path discovery on a particular domain.
+Wordlists should be made available.
+You can tweak the code a bit and use it for discovering subdomains for a site.